locoframework/loco-rails/README.md

 ## Loco-JS

-**Loco-JS** (front-end part) is a *MVC+\** framework that provides structure for javascript assets.
+**Loco-JS** (front-end part) is a *MVC+\** framework that provides structure for JavaScript assets.
 It supplies base classes for models, controllers and views.
 It's main function is to call given method of specified JS controller, based on Rails controller's method that handles current request.
 So it allows you to easily find Javascript logic that runs current page.

 Second, the most important function is to periodically check for notifications.
 It is done internally via ajax polling (currently).
 Once the notification is received - object related to this notification and all connected objects (e.g. views, controllers) are notified.
-By *notified* - I mean that a given method is called (`receivedSignal` by default).
+By *notified*, I mean that a given method is called (`receivedSignal` by default).

-Following example presents a view class, whose instance is connected with an instance of a certain model.
+Following example presents a view class.
+It's instance is connected with an instance of a certain model.
 It's done via calling `connectWith` method.
 Of course `render` method has to be called first.
-Then, if notification, related to this model's instance, is received - `receivedSignal` method is called automatically.
+Then, if notification related to this model's instance is received - `receivedSignal` method is called automatically.

 ```coffeescript
 class App.Views.User.Articles.Form extends App.Views.Base